Path length: 2 miles

 Additional Details from newspapers:

-I could only find the name of one of the women killed in this tornado.
+I could only find the name of one of the women killed during this tornado event.